Top 5 Winter Activities in Gstaad

 Gstaad has a diverse array of alternative activities to enjoy during the winter season.

 Within easy reach of Geneva and Zurich, Gstaad has a reputation for glitz and glamour attracting plenty of famous faces over the years.
-Although there is around 200 km of skiing to enjoy, Gstaad also has an extremely diverse array of activities, perfect for non-skiers and those looking for more sedate amusements in the mountains.
+Although there is around 200 km of skiing in Gstaad to enjoy, this Swiss ski resort also has an extremely diverse array of activities, perfect for non-skiers and those looking for more sedate amusements in the mountains.
 With this in mind, here are five of the best alternative activities you can enjoy in this glorious resort.

 1. Explore themed trails on foot